project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <td><img src=.png></td>
   </tr>
   <tr>
     <td>To ensure that the content achieves the learning objective it is important to check and reaffirm the learner’s progress at different points in the study material.
-Adding questions and question sets is one method <br>1.
+Adding questions and question sets a one method <br>1.
 Click the <strong>Add Question Set</strong> icon on the toolbar
     </td>
     <td><img src="pages/features-documentation/images/contenteditor/addquestion.png"></td>
   </tr>